meks77/quarkus-axonframework-extension/README.md

 ## Documentation & User Guide
 Please follow the [user guide](docs/modules/ROOT/pages/index.adoc) to get started with this extension.

-The source for the example is available in the [examples directory](examples).

 ## Current state

 ### Quarkus Versions